AminMemariani/3d_object_compare/README.md

 **Try the app online**: [https://object-compare.aminmemariani.github.io](https://object-compare.aminmemariani.github.io)

+> **Note**: If you see a 404 error, the deployment is in progress.
+Please wait 2-3 minutes for GitHub Actions to complete the build and deployment.

 The web version is automatically deployed to GitHub Pages and includes all core features for 3D object comparison and analysis.

 ### Web Deployment